 Our school has gone "GREEN" with its correspondence to parents/guardians.
-If you have an email address, please verify your email address with our School Events Coordinator, Mrs. Capetanakis, to ensure you receive all electronic correspondence.
+If you have an email address, please verify your email address with our Director of Community and Engagement, Mrs. Capetanakis at dcapetanakis@hccs-nys.org, to ensure you receive all electronic correspondence.
 Also, please make sure to check the school's website at www.hccs-nys.org